 - Posting a notice at least three weeks before the sale in the Essex County Sheriff’s Office.

 It is important to remember that your lender will not necessarily keep you informed of the Sheriff Sale details.
 Staying up to date on the status of the sale is critical to assessing your options, so call the Essex County Sheriff’s Office (973-621-4111) directly with any questions about the sale.

 To see how long it will take for the sale to be scheduled once the application is submitted by the lender, see our blog post: “How Long Do I Have Until the Sheriff Sale?“

 What are my Options for Stopping an Essex County Sheriff Sale?

 While it may seem like an impossible situation, there are several ways you can delay an Essex County Sheriff Sale, or stop it entirely.

 - Submitting a Complete Loan Modification Application.
 In many cases, if a complete loan modification application is submitted at least 38 days before the Sheriff Sale, the lender must halt the sale and review the application.
 They should also give you the right to appeal any decision before conducting the sale.
 The Essex County Sheriff Sale Process cannot proceed if you are being reviewed for a loan modification.

 - Adjourning the Sheriff Sale.
-You are entitled to two adjournments of two weeks each, or 28 days total.
+You are entitled to two adjournments of up to 30 days each, or 60 days total.
 You can obtain the adjournments by contacting the Sheriff’s Office.
 It is best to wait until one or two days before the sale to use your adjournments.
 This will avoid you wasting an adjournment if your lender was planning to adjourn the sale.